netgroup-polito/frog4-openstack-do/README_ONOS.md

 	$ sudo mv onos-$ONOS_VERSION onos
 	$ sudo chown -R sdn:sdn onos

-You need to export this variable
+You need to export this variable so that the ONOS instance will have an IP address where to be contacted

 	$ export ONOS_IP= <ONOS_IP_ADDRESS>